Tom Bekkers

 Custom PCB design

-Experience as an electrician in industrial setting, ensuring safe electrical installation
+Extensive experience as an electrician in industrial settings, ensuring safe electrical installation

 Coding